aimms/how-to/Articles/596/596-mysql-db-cloud.rst

 .. image:: images/dbtunnel_error.png
     :align: center

-We recommend using an application like `MySQL Workbench <https://how-to.aimms.com/Articles/344/344-sparse-execution-for-write-to-table.html#write-data-to-a-table>`_ to interact with the database once your connection is established.
-You can add a new connection there, filling out the highlighted details (port should be equal to what you set in your tunnel configuration on the cloud):
+We recommend using an application like `MySQL Workbench <https://dev.mysql.com/downloads/workbench/>`_ to interact with the database once your connection is established.
+You can add a new connection there, filling out the highlighted details (port should be equal to what you have set in your DB Tunnel App):

 .. image:: images/workbench.png
     :align: center

-For the '' you can use 127.0.0.1, localhost or the link to your database ([nameofyourcloud].db.aimms.cloud).
+For the 'Hostname' you can use 127.0.0.1, localhost or the link to your database ([nameofyourcloud].db.aimms.cloud).

 Option 3: Use a VPN configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~